qcscine/molassembler/NOTES.rst

   AdjacencyList may also be prone to errors in this regard
 - Add hooks to git to automatically build a release version on commit and run the tests
-- Should PositionCollection really be a member of Molecule?
-I don't think so Perhaps optionally, or better yet, cached
-- Should AromaticRing really be a GraphFeature?
-Isn't that somewhat a misnomer anyway?
-The whole necessity for their existence was that the connectivity of vertices and edges is sometimes insufficient to fully specify a molecule's shape.
-Is an aromatic ring such a thing?
-The property of specific local connectivities on specific types of atoms + a cycle directly leads to the planarity of the involved atoms.
-It's not something that HAS to be specified separately for those atoms.
-Separately, for DG, this special property has to be detected for generated structures to be more reasonable, but also not necessarily from the start.
+- Aromatic cycles have to be detected for DG!
+This property has to be detected for generated structures to be more reasonable, but also not necessarily from the start.
 But watch out, don't forget to integrate it at some point!
-It's currently in include/repurpose/
+A starting point is currently in include/repurpose/
-- IO.h: will have to be changed eventually to call DG to generate a 3D structure if there is none.
-Maybe cache 3D structures?
-Additionally, modernize it to use C++17's filesystem TS
 - Use LFT to determine which geometry?
 MO-level calculations, perhaps approximable with low cost